arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 queues feature or require manual intervention.

-Using Foxx has its own drawbacks as it requires development efforts, consumes resources on the database servers and coordinators, and uses node which isn't an option for all organizations.
+Using Foxx has its own drawbacks as it requires development efforts, consumes resources on the DB-Servers and Coordinators, and uses node which isn't an option for all organizations.

 The benefits of Foxx are the flexibility to program the precise needs of an